 This is an evident sign that something is indeed happening behind the scenes.

 Also take note if, after every class, they are quick to stand on their feet and rush home.
-If these drastic changes occurred to one of your students then bullying has obviously ensued, try to talk to your student about it as calm and collected as possible.
+If these drastic changes occurred to one of your students then bullying has obviously ensued, try to talk to your student about it as calmly and collected as possible.

 Once you’ve initiated a sit down with them, try to make them feel comfortable and let them feel that they’re in a safe space, don’t force them as this will make them feel like they’re under interrogation and they will just end up not talking.